Deepening by Learning Sunday School Classes at 9:00am

 Classes meet downstairs in the Fellowship Hall.

 Are you longing to connect head and heart, clear thinking and deep passion, in your walk with God?
 This class is for you.
-Join us on a Christ-centered journey from guilt to grace to gratitude, through one of the church's most time-tested and heart-warming summaries of biblical doctrine, The Heidelberg Catechism.
+Join us as we continue on a Christ-centered journey from guilt to grace to gratitude, through one of the church’s most time-tested and heart-warming summaries of biblical doctrine, The Heidelberg Catechism.
+We will be looking particularly at the work of Christ for our salvation this fall.
+14 weeks, in the fellowship hall classroom.

 The Gospel & Marriage